awesomephant/blog/posts/calendar-links.md

 ## TLDR

-Add-to calendar links let people add your event to their own calendar:
+Add-to calendar links are a HTML-only way to let people add your event to their own calendar.

 {% include "fig.liquid", src: "/assets/google-calendar.gif", caption: "", alt: "Add Event screen in Google Calendar", class: "" %}